MichaelCurrin/learn-to-code/Go/README.md

 The [Wikipedia](https://en.wikipedia.org/wiki/Go_(programming_language)) page says:

-> Go, also known as Golang,[14] is a statically typed, compiled programming language designed at Google[15] by Robert Griesemer, Rob Pike, and Ken Thompson.[12]
-Go is syntactically similar to C, but with memory safety, garbage collection, structural typing,[6] and CSP-style concurrency.[16]
+> Go, also known as Golang, is a statically typed, compiled programming language designed at Google... .
+Go is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.

 ### Main features